ArthurShen8118/Object-Detective/README.md

 ## Features
-A method to use the dataset from Kaggle to train the predication model by Artificial Neural Network.
-Also, we use the test_dataset splited from dataset and we use Google Colab to train our model and then we use the model we trained to classify the image we take.
+A method to use the dataset from pascal voc dataset 2007/2012 to train the predication model by SSD.
+Also, we use the test video to see if the SSD model can detect object as below result.
 The result is good.

 ## Results